Iraqi Kurds say Islamic State used chlorine gas against them

 The Security Council of the semi-autonomous Kurdish region said in a statement to Reuters that the peshmerga had taken soil and clothing samples after an Islamic State car bombing attempt on Jan.
 23.

-It said laboratory analysis showed "the samples contained levels of chlorine that suggested the substance was used in weaponised form."
+It said laboratory analysis showed "the samples contained levels of chlorine that suggested the substance was used in weaponized form."
 The Kurdish allegation could not be independently confirmed.

 Chlorine is a choking agent whose use as a chemical weapon dates back to World War One.
 It is banned under the 1997 Chemical Weapons Convention, which prohibits all use of toxic agents on the battlefield.